Wilmer Flores Player Props: Giants vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (5.03).
+- The Nationals have a 4.97 team ERA that ranks 27th among all league pitching staffs.

-- Nationals pitchers combine to allow the third-most home runs in baseball (137 total, 1.4 per game).
+- Nationals pitchers combine to surrender the third-most home runs in baseball (139 total, 1.4 per game).

-- The Nationals will send Irvin (2-5) to the mound for his 14th start of the season.
-He is 2-5 with a 5.11 ERA and 44 strikeouts through 61 2/3 innings pitched.

-- In his last appearance on Saturday, the righty tossed three innings against the St. Louis Cardinals, giving up four earned runs while surrendering six hits.
+- The lefty's last appearance was on Tuesday against the Chicago Cubs, when he tossed 6 1/3 innings, surrendering five earned runs while allowing six hits.

-- The 26-year-old has put up a 5.11 ERA and 6.4 strikeouts per nine innings in 13 games this season, while allowing a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.